cheokml/rockets/CandleStickTrading.md

 - Price Action Signal
     - Candlestick patterns that will provide you with a signal to buy or short the market

+# Part II Trading Strategies and Tactics

+## 3 Important Aspects of Price Action Trading
+1. Market Trends - Identifying market trends
+   - Is the market: trending, consolidating, or chopping?
+2. Levels - Drawing Support/Resistance and trend lines
+   - What are the most powerful levels in the market?
+3. Signals - Understanding different candlestick patterns & their formation
+   - What is the best signal to enter the market?

+## Pin Bar Candlestick Pattern Strategy